 The She Said Team

 Jenette joined the She Said team in 2015 as Creative Director of the live shows in Champaign-Urbana.
 She couldn’t believe her luck that she found this amazing project that aligned with her passion for empowering women and her background in theatre and film.
-As CEO, Jenette’s vision is to grow The She Said Project into a national theatrical movement that provides a platform for women’s voices to be heard.
+As National Director, Jenette’s vision is to grow The She Said Project into a national theatrical movement that provides a platform for women’s voices to be heard.

 Jenette received her BFA and MBA from the University of Illinois.
-She has lived and worked in NYC and Los Angeles as an actor, writer, director and producer before settling in Central Illinois with her rocket scientist husband and 2 daughters.
+She has lived and worked in NYC and Los Angeles as an actor, writer, director and producer before settling in Central Illinois with her rocket scientist husband and two daughters.
 She serves her community through organizations like United Way and Junior League of Champaign-Urbana, where she served as president.
 She is a co-founder and president of The Family Room, an organization to support foster parents and children in her community.
 She is a motivational speaker and trainer and a recognized community leader.
 She was named Forty under 40 by Central Illinois Business Magazine and “Outstanding Woman to Know” by the Illini Radio Group.

 Kerry Rossow is the proud co-founder of The She Said Project.
 After eighteen years in the classroom, Kerry Rossow left teaching and found her writing voice on her blog, HouseTalkN.
 Sharing her life shenanigans, Kerry became a weekly columnist at In The Powder Room.
 In 2013, following the motto “leap and the net will appear,” Kerry joined a mission trip to Haiti, became a published author of the best selling anthologies, I Just Want To Pee Alone, You Have Lipstick on Your Teeth, and Will Work For Apples, and took to the stage as part of the casts in Listen To Your Mother 2013 and 2014.
 Her writing has been featured on The Huffington Post, Scary Mommy, and Rants From Mommyland.
 She has come full circle and returned to the Montessori School of CU.